schorschii/WebVault-Pro/README.md

 ![Password entries](https://raw.githubusercontent.com/schorschii/webpw/master/public/img/screenshot/2.png)
 ![View password entry](https://raw.githubusercontent.com/schorschii/webpw/master/public/img/screenshot/3.png)

+## Advantages over conventional password safe applications
+- There is no database file which you need to share -for example- with your co-workers - this means that nobody (except the administrator) has access to the encrypted passwords.
+Attackers can't copy this file and run brute force attacks against it.
+- You can safely store files with WebPW.
+- It is not necessary to install or deploy any client software.
+- You can create multiple vaults for different purposes or persons within one WebPW installation and MySQL database.

 ## Setup
 ### Server
 To set up this web app you need a database (MySQL, MariaDB) server and a Linux-based apache webserver running PHP 7.